ibexa/documentation-developer/docs/updating/updating_to_3.3.md

 ### Update database to v3.3.7

-To update to v3.3.7, additionally run the following update script:
+To update to v3.3.7, additionally run the following script:

 === "MySQL"